-Women & the F-Word: tracing the Spectres of Feminism in women’s lives, public spaces and scholarly discourses
+Women & the F-Word: tracing the Spectres of Feminism in the English-speaking world (and beyond), 19th-21st centuries

 What we would like to look into, in other words, is the way in which feminist memory and feminist ideas have been passed on, judged, endorsed or discussed, embraced and derided through time but also how (and with what effects) they have been passed on from theorists and academics to activists and vice versa, from activists to the more general public, often but not always via politicians.
 As always, the role of cultural productions such as fiction, the arts, and the media can be analysed in conjunction with the questioning of these public opinions and the shaping of (a?) feminist culture(s).

-Our project can be divided into three broad streams:
+Our project can be divided into four broad streams:

 How do feminist ideas haunt the lived experience of women, both in favour of or resisting feminist ideas?
 Is there a way of tracing women’s emotions, dreams and representation of the world through the adoption of or resistance to feminist arguments and ideas?
 How do women’s emotions reflect the spectres of feminism, the way it haunts them into their bodily experience(s)?
 How does feminism strike the right chord by inevitably triggering emotional responses and emotional discourses?